iBaa/PlexConnect/README.md

 * __XMLConverter.py__ -
 This script contains the XML adaption from Plex Media Server's response to valid aTV XML files.
 * __Settings.py__ -
 Basic settings collection.
-This should be the only file to modify.
+Creates ```Settings.cfg``` at first run - which may be modified externally.
 * __ATVSettings.py__ -
 Handles the aTV settings like ViewModes or Transcoder options.
+Stores aTV settings in ```ATVSettings.cfg```.

 ## Disclaimer
 The software is provided as is.
 It might work as expected - or not.
 Just don't blame me.